jmillerv/gophrase/README.md

 Ex: `gophrase gen -n -s -c` will generate a three word passphrase with numbers, special characters, and capitals.

-The order of the flags does not matter.
+The order of the flags does not matter but the flags must be passed before the arguments `gophrase gen -s 5`.

 ### Corpus